windwalk-bushido/Annima/docs.md

 ### To do (Priorities)

+- Use Pinia (some variables needs to be global... e.g. to reduce number of API calls, event_list)
+- Reduce number of variables (by taking them out of the functions) and use v-model as much as possible

 - Login and Register pages should trigger "navbar switch" on some other lifecycle hooks (it's not 'mount')
 - Save user inputs on Login/Register/F.Password pages (before unmounting them) in sessionStorage (load them when mounting the pages)

-- Dashboard should check if the user's '7 day' period is over, then redirect it to "Login" page
+- Dashboard should check if the user's '7 day' period is over, then redirect it to "Login" page (with an error message);
+- Format Date properly (DD.
+MM.
+YYYY)

 - FIX SUPABASE POLICIES
 - Make Settings page
+- Make 'Forgot password' page
 - Implement ES6 stuff like Try Catch, Arrow functions, etc. (if needed)

 ### To do (General)

-- Make 'Forgot password' page
 - "Check" icons should be displayed when inputted data is good (All pages)
 - Add captcha on Login/Register
 - Notifications should be displayed in toasts (Dashboard & Settings)